webplusmultimedia/FileManager/README.md

 ];
 ```

-Optionally, you can publish the views using, but not recommend cause failing at an future update
+Optionally, you can publish the views, but not recommended because will failing at an future update.

 ```bash
 php artisan vendor:publish --tag="filemanager-views"
 ```
-Finaly, you need to compile your assets with the assets of FileManager like that :
+Finaly, you need to compile your assets with  FileManager ones like that :
 ```css
 /* before @tailwind base in your resources/css/app.css */
 @import "./../../vendor/webplusmultimedia/filemanager/resources/dist/css/filemanager.css";